-You probably know already that this has traditionally been the main domain of the bride’s family, though there are a few expenses that fall to the groom’s family.
+You probably know already that this has traditionally been the bride’s side of the family’s main domain, though a few expenses fall to the groom’s family.
 However, as mentioned above, this is really changing, particularly if couples want to have an expensive dream wedding.
 Here’s how things break down.

 - Invitations and save the dates

 - Bride’s attire for the engagement party and rehearsal dinner

 - Flowers for the tables, ceremony, bride’s bouquet, and bridal party bouquets (corsages and boutonnieres)